UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 Each group represents a broad category that the entire spectrum of nonprofits can be comprehensively sorted into.

-### Level 2: Industry
+### Level 2: Major Group

-The industry is represented as one letter.
+The major group is represented as one letter.
 The 26 options are:

 | Industry Label |                     Description                     |
 |:--------------:|:---------------------------------------------------:|